Warning: This article contains extreme imagery. All images are from the literature given out at the Aid to Women crisis center.

 Firstly, there is no link between abortion and breast cancer.
 In 2003, the National Cancer Institute organized a workshop with over 100 leading experts, who reviewed existing evidence and found that that neither induced abortion nor miscarriage were associated with an increased risk of breast cancer.

 I was told repeatedly about different women who deeply regretted getting abortions because the procedure made it impossible for them to conceive in the future, and one of the pamphlets I received listed infertility as a possible health risk for women who receive abortions.
 But according to the UK's Royal College of Obstetricians and Gynaecologists, there are no proven associations between induced abortion and infertility.

-While Enza didn't use the terms “post-abortion stress” or “post-abortion syndrome”, this is how crisis pregnancy centers typically categorise the mental health risks she claimed are associated with abortion, such as depression, anxiety, drug and substance abuse and suicidal thoughts, according to a Toronto Star investigation conducted in 2010.
-Despite all that, neither “post-abortion stress” nor “post-abortion syndrome” are recognised by the American Psychiatric Association as real mental illnesses.
+While Enza didn't use the terms “post-abortion stress” or “post-abortion syndrome,” this is how crisis pregnancy centers typically categorize the mental health risks she claimed are associated with abortion, such as depression, anxiety, drug and substance abuse, and suicidal thoughts, according to a Toronto Star investigation conducted in 2010.
+Despite all that, neither “post-abortion stress” nor “post-abortion syndrome” are recognized by the American Psychiatric Association as real mental illnesses.
 This is not to say there aren't any psychological side effects to abortion, but it speaks to the completely invented nature of the "science" these crisis centers preach.